MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/bringup/efi-usbfn-io-protocolstartcontroller.md

 ## Return values

-The function returns one of the the following values:
+The function returns one of the following values:

 | Return code | Description |
 |--|--|